LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Final.md

 9. Recipt/Order Confirmation Page
    - Must be logged in/Authorized
    - Summary of the order that the user just completed.
+10. Personal Profile Page
+    - Shows user's last 5 orders (this can be either a separate razor page or a View component)
+    - Displays user information
-10. Vulnerability report present in Repo
+11. Vulnerability report present in Repo

 ### Shared
 - CSS/HTML
   - This should be polished.
 Make it look nice.
+ALL pages should have client/ready CSS.
+- Exception and error handling.
+Make sure errors appear when incorrect data is submitted
 - Deployed to Azure
 - Your readme should contain the following:
 - Readme should contain the following: